Creating a Parenting Plan for Your Child

 Tips for Creating a Parenting Plan

 The New Jersey Statutes have specific rules and guidelines in terms of child custody arrangements, which were put in place to protect your child against actions on the part of either parent that could jeopardize their health or safety.
-However, provided both parents show themselves to be willing and able to provide, the court is likely to encourage a parenting plan that allows both to play an active and engaged role in the child’s life.
+However, provided both parents show themselves to be willing and able to provide, the court is likely to encourage a parenting plan that allows both individuals to play an active and engaged role in the child’s life.

 - Do not take an adversarial stance.
 While you may still have gripes concerning legal issues with the other parent, do not use child custody arrangements as a way to get even.